Is Instagram Safe for Kids to Use: What Parents Need To Know

 - there are also other features, like direct messages (DMs), which users can use to contact each other, and Stories, which are short clips or slideshows

-So, is Instagram safe for kids?
-Well, simply letting a child or teen use this app without any guidance or control can be a big risk, as there is absolutely a dangerous side to Instagram.
-Here are 10 of the biggest risks to be aware of.
+Simply letting a child or teen use this app without any guidance or control can be a big risk, as there is absolutely a dangerous side to Instagram.

 The Threat of Cyber-Bullies

-Cyberbullying is another dangerous aspect of Instagram, especially for kids.
-Bullies can use their Instagram accounts to pick on other users, post mean comments, spread rumors online, and so on.
+Cyberbullying is another dangerous aspect of this social media platform, especially for kids.
+Bullies can use their accounts to pick on other users, post mean comments, spread rumors online, and so on.
 These bullies can also be very effective at hiding their tracks by using fake names and accounts.

 Unsuitable or Mature Content

 Instagram is used by people of all ages, from kids to adults.
 The platform has content moderation tools in place to control certain kinds of content.
-However, there are cases where mature images or even graphic, violent videos find their way onto the service and can be viewed by any user, even children.
+However, there are cases where inappropriate content for kids like mature images or even graphic, violent videos find their way onto the service and can be viewed by any user, even children.

 Users can often check their accounts many times a day and spend lots of their free time scrolling through the app.
 It can take over a person’s life and become a real and serious addiction.